 The Media-aware Application shall subscribe to receive notifications from the Media Session Handler at reference point M6 concerning Background Data Transfer opportunities.
 When such an opportunity is announced to the Media Session Handler by the Media AF at reference point M5, the Media Session Handler shall send a corresponding notification to the Media-aware Application at reference point M6 that includes an estimate of the opportunity window.
 If it wishes to avail itself of the Background Data Transfer opportunity, the Media-aware Application shall invoke a suitable API method on the Media Session Handler at reference point M6, providing an estimate of the data volume it intends to transfer over reference point M4.
 The Media Session Handler shall then attempt to instantiate a Dynamic Policy with Background Data Transfer network characteristics (including the data volume estimate supplied by the Media-aware Application) using the operation specified in clause 5.3.3.2 if a suitable Policy Template is advertised in the Service Access Information for the media delivery session.

+The Media Access Function may subscribe to receive notifications from the Media Session Handler at reference point M11 concerning successful enablement of a “ECN marking for L4S” enabled Policy Template in the context of a Dynamic Policy instantiation.
+When successful enablement of such a Policy Template is confirmed to the Media Session Handler by the Media AF at reference point M5, the Media Session Handler shall send a corresponding notification to the Media Access Function at reference point M11 to inform it that ECN marking for L4S should be enabled for the corresponding media delivery session.
+The Media Access Function may then use congestion notifications to perform early bit rate adaptation.

+The Media Access Function may subscribe to receive notifications from the Media Session Handler at reference point M11 concerning successful enablement a Policy Template with QoS monitoring in the context of a Dynamic Policy instantiation.
+When successful enablement of such a Policy Template is confirmed to the Media Session Handler by the Media AF at reference point M5, the Media Session Handler shall send a corresponding notification to the Media Access Function at reference point M11 to inform it that QoS monitoring is enabled for the corresponding media delivery session.
+On receipt of such a confirmation, the Media Access Function shall further subscribe to receive notifications from the Media Session Handler at reference point M11 concerning the QoS monitoring results.
+When QoS monitoring results are notified to the Meida Session Hander by the Media AF at reference point M5 (via the asynchronous MQTT notification channel for the Dynamic Policy instance – see clause 5.3.3.2), the Media Session Hander shall send a notification to the Media Access Function at reference point M11.
+The Media Access Function may use the QoS monitoring results accordingly, e.g. to request/upload the next media segment based on the reported packet latency, change the bit rate of next requested/uploaded media segment based on the reported congestion status.

 * * * * Fourth change * * * *

 5.5.3 Policy control interactions for Dynamic Policies